dev-charles15531/Orbita/README.md

 A java package for DATE and TIME operations/manipulations.

 ##  Getting started..
- -paste the **orbita** package folder in your project source folder.
+ - paste the **orbita** package folder in your project source folder.
- -import the orbita package in your current working class.
+ - import the orbita package in your current working class.
- -create a new instance of the Dater or Timer object using the format:
+ - create a new instance of the Dater or Timer object using the format:
    ```java
    //for date
    Dater variable = new Dater();